 Testing the website before compilation

-If your system runs with VirtualPathProvider disabled, you should be able to run it after the precompilation or deployment process.
+If your application runs correctly with the virtual path provider disabled, you should be able to run it after the precompilation.